Truvada®(as a combination product containing Emtricitabine, Tenofovir)

 Talk to your doctor about the risks of taking emtricitabine and tenofovir.

-The combination of emtricitabine and tenofovir is used along with other medications to treat HIV in patients who are 12 years of age and older.
-It is also used along with practicing safer sex to help prevent patients, who are at high risk, from getting HIV.
+The combination of emtricitabine and tenofovir is used along with other medications to treat HIV in adults and children 12 years of age and older.
+It is also used along with practicing safer sex to help prevent high-risk people from getting HIV.
 Emtricitabine and tenofovir are in a class of medications called nucleoside and nucleotide reverse transcriptase inhibitors (NRTIs).
 They work by slowing the spread of HIV in the body.
 Although emtricitabine and tenofovir will not cure HIV, these medications may decrease your chance of developing acquired immunodeficiency syndrome (AIDS) and HIV-related illnesses such as serious infections or cancer.
 Taking these medications along with practicing safer sex and making other life-style changes may decrease the risk of getting or transmitting the HIV virus to other people.

 The combination of emtricitabine and tenofovir comes as a tablet to take by mouth.
 It is usually taken, with or without food, once a day.
 Take emtricitabine and tenofovir at around the same time every day.
 Follow the directions on your prescription label carefully, and ask your doctor or pharmacist to explain any part you do not understand.
 Take emtricitabine and tenofovir exactly as directed.
 Do not take more or less of it or take it more often than prescribed by your doctor.